wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

-Execution of A VDAF involves: a large set of "Clients" who produce cryptographically protected measurements, called "reports"; a small number of "Aggregators" who consume reports and produce the cryptographically protected aggregate; and a "Collector" who consumes the aggregate result.
+Execution of A VDAF involves: a large set of "Clients" who produce cryptographically protected measurements, called "reports"; a small number of "Aggregators" who consume reports and produce the cryptographically protected aggregate; and a "Collector" who consumes the plaintext aggregate result.
 Distributing the computation of the aggregate in this manner ensures that, as long as one Aggregator is honest, no attacker can learn an honest Client's measurement.

 Depending on the application, protecting the measurements may not be sufficient for privacy, since the aggregate itself can reveal privacy-sensitive